-Culture is rooted in our lives and formed from the knowledge and wisdom gained through our daily activities.
-It is handed down to successive generations while also evolving to reflect prevailing lifestyles and modes of communication.
-By bringing together people from different countries and regions in cooperation, this thematic area looks to create a platform for a new Asian culture that fosters respect for existing cultures and traditions.
+Culture, rooted in our lives, is not only a form of the knowledge and wisdom gained through our daily activities, but also an element that gives us strength and makes our lives rich and colorful.
+It is handed down to successive generations as traditions and it is kept deep in our hearts as thoughts.
+While at the same time, it is also continuously evolving to reflect prevailing lifestyles and modes of communication.

+By bringing together people from different countries and regions in cooperation, this thematic area looks to create a platform for a new Asian culture.
 There are no limitations on projects, which can include such cultural aspects as food, video images, animation, or fine and traditional arts.
-We look forward to ambitious proposals that paint a vibrant picture of the future for all of us living in Asia.
+We look forward to ambitious and creative proposals that seek to change society with the power of culture and paint a vibrant picture of the future for all of us living in Asia.